21isenough/LightningATM/docs/guide/tmux_monitoring.md

 	$ ./app.py
 ```

-- Note: If the ATM is already started (check with `$ sudo systemctl status LightningATM.service`), you should stop it (with `$ sudo systemctl stop LightningATM.service`) before starting it in manually (with `.app.py`) in the tmux terminal window.
-Otherwise strange phenomena may occur.
+- Note:  If you have already activated the autostart function, problems can arise if you start the app.py in the tmux window at the same time.
+Therefore, it is better to end the service for the tmux and activate it again later.
+See next chapter [`autostart`](/docs/guide/autostart.md).

 ######  Start `debug.log`